Warranty and Care

 It's worth mentioning one thing when shooting wooden arrows - the glue on points.
 Every archer that's regularly shooting woodies into stumps and targets has accepted that they're going to lose target points occasionally.
 Luckily, it's easy to manage and nothing more than a minor inconvenience for anyone who cherishes wooden arrows.

 The reason tapered and glued points can pop off the arrows is because wood shrinks and swells with changes in humidity.
-If your new arrows were crafted in a region/season where the humidity is lower or higher than where you live, the wooden shafts will shrink or swell to reach equilibrium once they arrive at their new home.
+If your new arrows were crafted in a region/season where the humidity is lower or higher than where you live, the wooden shafts will shrink or swell to reach equilibrium once they reach their final destination.
 It's perfectly normal for some of the points to become loose as they travel from my shop in the Midwest to their new home, or as you travel across the country for archery events and hunts.

 It's a good idea to test the points on your Organic Archery wooden arrows before you shoot them for the first time.
 Grab onto each point and give it a strong tug - straight back.
 If they hold tight, you're good to go!
 If some of them pop off, apply a generous coat of superglue (I prefer the gel type) to the taper of the arrow shaft, roll the point a little to evenly distribute the glue, and firmly push it back on.
 That's it!
 I follow the same method any time one pops off, or when traveling to a different climate with my arrows.